-Here’s a look at what an NFL bet for Week 1 of the 2020-21 regular season looks like at FanDuel Sportsbook:
+Here’s a look at what a bet for Week 2 of the 2021-22 NFL Season looked like at Caesars Sportsbook:

-Note that the “Total” column displays the over/under line for the combined final score.
-The “O 54.5” bet isn’t a bet on the Texans, even though it’s the same row as the point spread and moneyline options for the Texans.
+For clarification, the “Total” column displays the over/under line for the combined final score.
+The “045.5” bet isn’t a bet on the Texans, even though it’s the same row as the point spread and moneyline options for the Texans.

 These betting options include exotic prop bets, such as betting on the color of Gatorade dumped on the winning head coach after the game.
 The Super Bowl produces many different prop bets not seen in any other sports event.

 For more resources, check out our NFL Odds Calculator and Sports Betting Edge Table.